 Driving

-For the 3 day road trip we suggest, 99% of the driving is going to be on paved roads.
-There will be some shorter sections of unpaved roads, such as those leading to the parking lot at Seljavallalaug Swimming Pool, however these are very short sections (no more than a mile or two), and would be fine in a two wheel drive car, provided you drive sensibly.
+Driving in Iceland isn’t too difficult.
+The roads are well maintained and not too busy, and for the 3 day road trip we suggest, 99% of the driving is on paved roads.
+There will be some short sections of unpaved road (such as those leading to Seljavallalaug), but these are very short and fine in a standard two-wheel drive car.

 We have lots more information about driving in Iceland – see our guide to things to know before you drive in Iceland, as well as our guide to driving in Iceland in winter for lots of helpful advice, tips on renting a car, the right insurance for you, and more resources.